 Too often we encounter troubles because we act first and think later.
 That’s why when planting an orchard (or even a few trees in the backyard), it’s a good idea to take a step back and visualize how our efforts will look 10 years from now.
-Remember, the time difference between a vegetable garden and producing fruit trees can be years!
-Let’s avoid future problems by following a few key planning steps to successful planting:
+Remember, the time difference between a vegetable garden and productive fruit trees can be years!
+It’s well worth the wait, so let’s avoid future problems by following a few key planning steps to successful planting:

 Have you chosen a place free of interference?
 Is it far enough from power lines, sewer lines, sidewalks, etc.?
 Visualize your tree 10 years from now in the location you’ve chosen, and ask yourself those questions.

 If your tree could talk, it would ask for a well-drained, fertile location with plenty of sunlight.
 While a full day’s sun is great, trees can still thrive and produce on a half-day’s light; and most trees are forgiving of imperfect soil conditions.
 If your ground is a little heavy, consider using our Coco-Fiber Potting Medium.
 Just drop the “brick” into 1 1/3 gallons of warm/hot water, 30 minutes before planting.
 When refilling the hole, work the coco-fiber into the soil and finish planting.
 This will give the root system air and allow for water absorption as the roots develop.

 When digging the hole, a good rule of thumb is to remove a space nearly twice the width and depth of the roots.
 You don’t want the roots cramped or circled.
 The area you loosen is the area the roots will quickly grow into to anchor and sustain the tree’s top.
 This simple task helps determine both how good the foundation will be years later and how well the plant utilizes two much-needed ingredients: air and water.